Give me a layman's description of your rating system.

 a narrow margin (say 3 points).

-In summary, winning games definitely overshadows blowout scores.
-Similarly,
+In summary, winning games against quality competition overshadows blowout scores against inferior opponents.

-Consistent winners are rewarded, and a blowout score has only marginal effect on a team's ranking.
+Consistent winners are rewarded, and a blowout score has only marginal effect on a team's rating.

 Explain how your system uses strength of schedule (SOS).